dbpedia/dev.dbpedia.org/README.md

 # -H 0.0.0.0 for external access
 jekyll serve -H 0.0.0.0 -P 4444
 ```
 It is also possible to serve only the generated `_site/` folder as html.

 ### Content
-To generate a new page, the `readme-list.csv` contains entries with the attributes: "headline", link to the "external repo", the "direct link to the external markdown file", and if it should be a subsection of a "parent menu entry".
+To generate a new page, the `readme-list.csv` contains entries with the attributes: "headline", subsection of a "parent menu entry", edit link to the "external repo", the "direct link to the external markdown file" (which is transcluded).
 To add static content add/edit files in the `markdown` folder and then include it as the same way as the external markdowns in the `readme-list.tsv`.